Suicide cliff seems to be one of the most searched routes here, so in this post I’ll show all the routes up.

 Go up next to the Helicopter landing place and down to Suicide Cliff.
 There you go some drone footage with what you will see.

-The descent is not specially difficult, with a clear stony path down till the photo shooting place.
+The descent is not especially difficult, just couple of steps where you might need to use your hands, with a clear stony path down till the photo shooting place.
 You don’t need to climb down the last section shown in the video, no worries, it’s easier than that 😛

-Blue track (difficulty 3.5): The track shows all the way up from Choi Hung MTR station, but you could avoid the initial road section with some more transportation/taxi.
+Blue track (difficulty 4): The track shows all the way up from Choi Hung MTR station, but you could avoid the initial road section with some more public transportation/taxi.
 The real starting point, in this case, would be around here.